Learning Resources

 • What do you find troubling about the infographic?

-Share your thoughts with an elbow partner or if working remotely, your teacher may allow you to work in pairs using a collaborative tool such as Google slides or a Jamboard, or meet in a breakout room using videoconferencing.
+Share your thoughts with an elbow partner or if working remotely, your teacher may allow you to work in pairs using a collaborative tool such as Google Docs or Google Slides, or meet in a breakout room using videoconferencing.

 Listen to Poet Laureate Paisley Rekdal as she reads an excerpt from West: A Translation,” her book of poetry about the Transcontinental Railroad.
 For more information, explore Rekal’s West Train website, including the Enter, About, and Instructions menu, and listen to a Chinese translation of the poem.